 Mistakes in your English speaking which make your teacher cry

-We, teachers, are patient.
-This is what I actually like about myself - I do enjoy being patient, it is not hard.
-Usually.
-Please, believe me.
 Learning is about making mistakes.
-It is even good to make mistakes when you are learning; after correction. you will remember it better.
-And being a teacher means: I don't feel bad about your errors - they help me direct and adapt my teaching.
+You only can learn something by experimenting, making mistakes, and trying; after correction, you will remember it better.
+And being a teacher means: I don’t feel bad about your errors – they help me direct and adapt my teaching.

-But sometimes I lose patience when I hear the same mistakes from all the different students I work with again and again, and again.
+But sometimes I lose patience when I hear the same mistakes from all the different students I work with again and again.
 They happen so often I wanna cry.
 Really.
 So, I am grouping them here for you to be sure to avoid them in your own speaking.

 It’s somehow ironic I have to start with this one 😉